Worst Bollywood Remakes Of Good Hollywood Movies: 10 Times Bollywood Directors Copied Hollywood Movies And Ruined Them.

 3. Players (2012)- The Italian Job (2003)

 The real problem with this official remake of The Italian Job is that instead of reproducing a perfectly nuanced screenplay as it is, it tries to act too smart, with excessive elements and needless tampering, in the process making a complete fool of itself.
-Abbas-Mustan stick to their set formula and staid sensibilities to helm Players — a badly-botched up mess.
-Players in no way compares to the classic The Italian Job.
+Abbas-Mustan sticks to their set formula and staid sensibilities to helm Players — a badly-botched up mess.
+Players in no way comparable to the classic The Italian Job.

 4. I See You (2006)- Just like heaven (2005)

 In both Just Like Heaven and I See You, a man falls in love with a woman only he can see.
-She’s not a ghost, because she’s not dead, but a spirit.
+She’s not a ghost because she’s not dead, but a spirit.
 But Just Like Heaven worked because of the great script, dialogues and two of the sweetest actors of Hollywood- Mark Ruffalo and Reese Witherspoon.
 I See You fails to deliver these aspects.
 The whole sequence flow and character development is amateurish.
 It falls short of creating that strange world for the viewers that a ghost story implies to offer.

 5. The Killer (2006)- Collateral (2004)

 There’s no harm in adapting an English film in Hindi.
 After all, every director has his/her way of interpreting a story.
 The Killer borrows the essence from acclaimed director Michael Mann’s Collateral.
 The story of a cabbie and a hit man and the series of murders that take place in one night haven’t been witnessed on Hindi screen before.
 That sure makes for an interesting plot!
 But The Killer caters to Indian tastes, the writing fumbles at places.

 6. Do Knot Disturb (2009)- The Valet (2006)